LunarsDev/fates-rewrite/docs/policies.md

 Actions related to your data can only be executed against your *own* user ID unless you are sudo on the list (which is our version of an owner) *and* have been explicitly requested for said action by the user.

 We use Discord Oauth2 to verify your identity.
+This internally creates a ``ticket`` which is then used to maintain progress updates on the request and to allow its usage even if you have been banned from the service.

 </blockquote>